 Your doctor will need to examine you to see which muscles are affected and whether you have true or perceived muscle weakness.
 They will check to see whether your muscles are tender to touch (which suggests they are inflamed) or unusually 'fatigable'.
 They may want to watch you walk.

 They will then need to test your nerves to see whether the muscles are getting the right signals to act.
 Your doctor may need to test your central nervous system, including your balance and co-ordination.
 They may need to perform blood tests to look for abnormalities of hormones, salts and blood cells.

-If none of these tests reveal the cause then your doctor may order the following:
+Depending on the results of these tests your doctor may also order the following:

 - Nerve studies to make sure the nerves are conducting properly.